Rushmore (film): Casting

 Anderson and Wilson wrote the role of Mr. Blume with Bill Murray in mind but doubted they could get the script to him.
-Murray's agent was a fan of Anderson's first film, Bottle Rocket, and urged the actor to read the script for Rushmore.
+Murray's agent was a fan of Anderson's first film, Bottle Rocket, and urged Murray to read the script for Rushmore.
 Murray liked it so much that he agreed to work for scale, which Anderson estimated to be around $9,000.
 The actor was drawn to Anderson and Wilson's "precise" writing and felt that a lot of the film was about "the struggle to retain civility and kindness in the face of extraordinary pain.
 And I've felt a lot of that in my life".
 Anderson created detailed storyboards for each scene but was open to Murray's knack for improvisation.

-Cast directors considered 1,800 teenagers from the United States, Canada, and Britain for the role of Max Fischer before finding Jason Schwartzman.
+Cast directors considered 1,800 teenagers from the United States, Canada, and Britain for the role of Max Fischer before finding musician and Coppola family member Jason Schwartzman, the then-drummer of LA rock band Phantom Planet.
 Macaulay Culkin was considered for the role.
-In October 1997, approximately a month before principal photography was to begin, a casting director for the film met the seventeen-year-old actor at a party thanks to Schwartzman's cousin, film-maker Sofia Coppola.
+In October 1997, approximately a month before principal photography was to begin, a casting director for the film met the seventeen-year-old musician-turned-actor at a party thanks to Schwartzman's cousin, film-maker Sofia Coppola.
 He came to his audition wearing a preparatory-school blazer and a self-made Rushmore patch.
 Anderson almost did not make the film when he could not find an actor to play Max but felt that Schwartzman "could retain audience loyalty despite doing all the crummy things Max had to do".
 Anderson originally pictured Max, physically, as Mick Jagger at age 15, to be played by an actor like Noah Taylor in the Australian film Flirting—"a pale, skinny kid".
 When Anderson met Schwartzman, he reminded Anderson much more of Dustin Hoffman and decided to go that way with the character.
-Anderson and the actor spent weeks together talking about the character, working on hand gestures and body language.
+Anderson and Schwartzman spent weeks together talking about the character, working on hand gestures and body language.

 Seymour Cassel stars as Bert Fischer, Max's dad.
 Brian Cox stars as Dr. Nelson Guggenheim, the school's headmaster.
 Mason Gamble plays Dirk Calloway, Max's friend.
 Sara Tanaka plays Margaret Yang, the girl who has a crush on Max.
 Alexis Bledel is an extra as a Grover Cleveland High School student.